vkikkuri/PDFReader/README.md

-# PDFReader
+# PDFReader (utility for WeSplit)
-Reads Walmart PDF and sends the data to WeSplit API to create an order
+Parses Order invoices of Walmart (PDF format) and stores the order items in MongoDB.